britram/rains-prototype/draft-trammell-rains-protocol.md

 Assertions about addresses are similar to assertions about names, but keyed by address and restricted in terms of the objects they can contain.
-An Address Assertion body is a map.
-The keys present in this map depend on whether the Assertion is contained in a Message Section or in an Address Zone.

-Address Assertions contained in Message Sections are "bare Address Assertions", and MUST contain the signatures (0), subject-addr (5), context (6), and objects (7) keys.
+An Address Assertion body is a map which MUST contain the signatures (0), subject-addr (5), context (6), and objects (7) keys.

-Address Assertions contained in an Address Zone are "contained Address Assertions", and can inherit their context from and be signed within their containing Zone.
-A contained Address Assertion MUST contain the subject-addr (5) and objects (7) keys.
-The context (6) key MUST NOT be present.
-It is assumed to have the same value as the corresponding value in the containing Zone for signature generation and signature verification purposes; see {{cbor-signature}}.

-A contained Address Assertion SHOULD contain the signatures (0) key, since an unsigned contained Address Assertion cannot be used by a RAINS server to answer a query; it must be returned in a signed Address Zone.

-The value of the signatures (0) key, if present, is an array of one or more Signatures as defined in {{cbor-signature}}.
-If not present, the containing Address Zone MUST be signed.
-Signatures on a contained Address Assertion are generated as if the inherited context value are present in the Assertion, whether actually present or not.
-The signatures on the Assertion are to be verified against the appropriate key for the Address Zone containing the Assertion in the given context, as described in
+The value of the signatures (0) key is an array of one or more Signatures as defined in {{cbor-signature}}.
-{{signatures-in-assertions}}.

 The value of the subject-addr (5) key is a three element CBOR array.
 The first element of the array is the address family encoded as an object type, 2 for